AndrewDryga/spoons/README.md

 ## WindowManager
 https://github.com/user-attachments/assets/90546dfa-cc64-44e8-9f02-777a0120c53e

-Advanced window manager with deterministic tiling layouts and fullscreen space management.
+An advanced window manager with deterministic tiling layouts and full-screen Space management.

-I did this because I both work on laptop and connect it to my external monitor, and I wanted to have different layouts for each screen applied automatically: use MacOS spaces on laptop and tiling on larger display.
+It lets you define a layout for your applications (including full-screen Spaces) and, with one click, rearrange them and switch focus.
+Layouts can be defined per monitor.

+This is especially useful if you work on a laptop and also connect to an external display; rearranging the workspace is annoying in those situations.
+It’s also great for quickly jumping to your favorite app with a consistent hotkey while keeping others within eyes’ reach.

-This Spoon works around MacOS limitations by hopping between spaces and maintaining a window cache.
+This Spoon works around macOS limitations by hopping between Spaces and maintaining a window cache.

 ### Features
 - **Per-screen layouts** with automatic profile switching